-- ◆ Fixed problem with DIR or THE/XEDIT/EDIT command in a profile.
-THE would go into an infinite loop. - ♦ LSCREEN values were not available as implied extract functions. - Specifying 0 for row or column with CURSOR SCREEN/ESCREEN now causes an error. - ♦ lastmsg.1 not being set when MSGMODE is OFF - ♦ fixed bug with SET AUTOSAVE in profile - ♦ fixed cursor positioning bug when an "edit" command was issued for a file already in the ring from a macro or key - fixed error with alteration counts not being reset when saving a file under AFS. - ♦ ALL command on a file with no lines caused THE to crash - ♦ return codes from THE macros called by other macros should now be returned - ◆ EXTRACT /INBLOCK/ now correct for all marked blocks (except STREAM) - ♦ CINSERT will now insert spaces. - implied extract functions, such as alt.1(), will fail if called when no files are in the ring. - ◆ EXTRACT RESERVED did not include attribute modifiers when run on mono monitor. - ♦ Fixed error with ACLs under HPUX where if the file system did not support ACLs, files could not be saved.
+- Fixed problem with DIR or THE/XEDIT/EDIT command in a profile.
+THE would go into an infinite loop. - LSCREEN values were not available as implied extract functions. - Specifying 0 for row or column with CURSOR SCREEN/ESCREEN now causes an error. - lastmsg.1 not being set when MSGMODE is OFF - fixed bug with SET AUTOSAVE in profile - fixed cursor positioning bug when an "edit" command was issued for a file already in the ring from a macro or key - fixed error with alteration counts not being reset when saving a file under AFS. - ALL command on a file with no lines caused THE to crash - return codes from THE macros called by other macros should now be returned - EXTRACT /INBLOCK/ now correct for all marked blocks (except STREAM) - CINSERT will now insert spaces. - implied extract functions, such as alt.1(), will fail if called when no files are in the ring.

-Version 2.5.2 31-Jul-98 197
+Version 2.5.2 31-Jul-98 209